Strawberry Shortcake: The Sweet Dreams Movie: Merchandise

 20th Century Fox Home Entertainment released The Sweet Dreams Movie on DVD on February 6, 2007.

 Grosset & Dunlap has published at least three books based on the film, all of which contain actual stills from the production.
 They are The Sweet Dreams Movie Storybook by Megan E. Bryant (ISBN 0-448-44423-2), Dream Big! by Sierra Harimann (ISBN 0-448-44425-9), and a sticker book entitled A Berry Big Adventure, edited by Molly Kempf (ISBN 0-448-44424-0).

 Koch Records released a soundtrack album of the film on August 30, 2006.
 Nine songs were featured on the album, including "Sweet Dreams" and "All It Takes".
 Additionally, two songs unrelated to the film, "You're my Berry Best Friend" (from the regular episode Peppermint's Pet Peeve) and "Tell Me A Story" (a bonus music video from the Adventures in Ice-cream Island DVD), were included.

-Majesco Entertainment released the video game Strawberry Shortcake: Sweet Dreams for the Game Boy Advance on August 24, 2006.
+Majesco released the video game Strawberry Shortcake: Sweet Dreams for the Game Boy Advance on August 24, 2006.
 It was developed by Gorilla Systems, and incorporated stills of actual scenes from the film.
 IGN reviewer Ed Lewis gave it a rating of 5.1/10.
 Another game based on the film, Adventures in the Land of Dreams, was released by Game Factory for the PlayStation 2 on January 10, 2007.
 A port of the game for Microsoft Windows was also released in 2007.

 Both Strawberry Shortcake: Sweet Dreams for the GBA and Strawberry Shortcake: Adventure in the Land of Dreams for the PS2 and Windows were launched with the title Strawberry Shortcake: The Sweet Dreams Game in the North American market.